 Water Rights Permits in South Dakota

 You need water rights before using any water in South Dakota, including groundwater and surface water.
-The only exception is for domestic use of fewer than 25,920 gallons per day or a 25 gallons per minute peak pump rate.
+The only exception is domestic use of fewer than 25,920 gallons per day or a 25-gallon-per-minute peak pump rate.

 Domestic use includes: